What is the “Last Clear Chance” Doctrine for Charlotte Personal Injury Cases?

-On the third element, the same facts concerning the skid marks provides some evidence that the defendant would have had the “available time and means” to avoid the collision had he looked.
-Had he seen Scheffer in time, the defendant might not have made the left turn or might have delayed his turn or might have been able to execute some other maneuver to avoid the collision.
+On the third element, the same facts concerning the skid marks provide some evidence that the defendant would have had the “available time and means” to avoid the collision had he looked.
+Had he seen Scheffer in time, the defendant might not have made the left turn, or might have delayed his turn, or might have been able to execute some other maneuver to avoid the collision.
 The Court of Appeals said that was a fact question for the jury.

 Finally, the defendant’s failure to look could be deemed negligence and could be deemed the proximate cause of Scheffer’s death.